rlk/site/articles/deconvolve/index.md

 [![](license-divide.png)](license-divide.tif)

-That's not good.
+That's just noise.
 Looking again at `blur-fourier.tif`, above, note that there are areas of black.
 These are low-energy spectra in the blur kernel.
 Black is represented by very small values, and dividing by a very small value results in a very large value.
 The resulting high-energy spectra overpower the relatively low-energy signal that the deconvolution has produced, and the final spatial-domain image is useless.

 ## Weiner Deconvolution